MicrosoftDocs/semantic-kernel-docs/semantic-kernel/creating-agents/index.md

         [Description("A description of the recipients")] string recipients )
     {
-        var result = await kernel.InvokePromptAsync($"""
+        // Prompt the LLM to generate a list of steps to complete the task var result = await kernel.InvokePromptAsync($"""
         I'm going to write an email to {recipients} about {topic} on behalf of a user.
         Before I do that, can you succinctly recommend the top 3 steps I should take in a numbered list?